Colossus-Gaming/retroachievements-layout-manager/README.md

 `Focus Customization`

 - `Window Background` Changes the background color of the window.
-- `Border` Changes the background color of the border around the achievement.
+- `Border` Changes the background color as well as enable/disable of the border around the achievement.
 - `Advanced` If checked, will allow for individual font/color selection for `title`, `description`, `points`, and the separator `line`.
-- `Border` Enabled/Disable the achievement border.
-Otherwise, applies settings to all elements.
 - Font customization allows for changing `Font Family`, `Font Color`, `Font Outline`, `Font Outline Color`, and `Font Outline Size`.

 ## Alerts Window